I’ve always been somewhat fascinated with the methods available to naturally boost oral health.

 - Others: I also take Magnesium, Gelatin, and Vitamin C daily, though these aren’t as vital to tooth healing.

 3. Balancing Hormones

 Hormones can have a dramatic effect on oral health as they can control the acid/alkaline balance in the mouth and how well the body can heal or fight disease.
 Many of us have symptoms of hormone imbalance and things like optimizing sleep, stress, diet, and fitness can make a big difference in hormone health and oral health.

 Many conventional toothpastes and mouth products contain chemicals and artificial ingredients that can do more harm than good!
 Ever read the label on a regular tube of toothpaste?
 There is a list of cautions and warnings as even a small mouthful of toothpaste can kill a small child… not something I want sitting on my counter with teething toddlers running around!

-The good news is that switching to natural toothpaste and other oral health products is often easier than switching diet, exercise or (*ahem*) getting enough sleep.
+The good news is that switching to natural toothpaste (like my Wellnesse brand!) is often easier than switching diet, exercise or (*ahem*) getting enough sleep.

 I’ve been making my own remineralizing toothpaste for years, and been using it in conjunction with OraWellness Products.
 In that time, I have had no new cavities, and several areas that the dentist was waiting to fill at my next appointment weren’t there when I went back!
 It also used to take them a long time to scrape down my teeth at each appointment, and now it literally takes a couple of minutes at most.